 6.1 Spill control kits shall be maintained by the Section Safety Officer in the DNA Database Section.
-In the event of a chemical spill the safety of the employee(s) is most important, therefore, it is very important that each person read and understand the hazards of each chemical that they are using.
+In the event of a chemical spill the safety of the employee(s) is most important.
+Therefore, it is very important that each person read the SDS and understand the hazards of each chemical that they are using and know where the spill control kits are located.